filmstarr/iOS.MF/iOS.MF_theme_v1/images/readme.txt

 */

-ajax-loader.gif generated from Infinite Loop (Gif) by Rob Nichols thumbnail.png and noavatar.png created by the author (filmstarr)
+ajax-loader.gif generated from Infinite Loop (Gif) by Rob Nichols thumbnail.png and noavatar.png created by the author (Ross Huelin)